pkpio/netmon/README.md

 network-monitor
 ===============

 Monitor your network uptime and downtime.
 Webserver or any device uptime.
 Also supports auto-login to your ISP (Internet Service Provider).

 How-to-use
 ---------------
-Enter network-monitor folder in terminal and execute
+cd netmon in terminal and execute

 ```
 chmod +x monitor.sh